henrybell/advanced-kubernetes-bootcamp/module-2/lab.md

 for i in `seq 1 20`; do curl $GLB_IP; done
 ```
 ## Triggering application updates in Spinnaker
-Return to the Spinnaker GUI and finish deploying the pipeline by hitting continue on the manual judgement stage.
+Return to the Spinnaker GUI and finish deploying the pipeline.

-Click on Pipelines and click Continue on the manual judgement phase.
+Click on **Pipelines** and click **Continue** on the manual judgement phase.

-After the pipeline completes, click on Clusters.
-In addition to the single canary pod, you can see 4 pods of v1.0.0 running in production in both clusters.
+After the pipeline completes, click on **Clusters**.
+In addition to the single canary pod, you can see 4 pods of `v1.0.0` running in production in both clusters.

 You can now update the application by updating the version number from `v1.0.0` to `v1.0.1` in Container Registry.
 This simulates application update and triggers the Deploy pipeline.
 ```